agungsb/create-react-app-ssr-pwa/README.md

 ### SSR

-SSR is not available in if you run `yarn start`.
+SSR is not available if you run `yarn start`.
 It's only available if you run `yarn run dev` or `yarn run prod`.
 But you have to run `yarn build` first.

 ### Hot Reload